sgorgun/book-store-catalog/README.md

 | ToString override              | +          | +         | +              | +          | +               | +             |
 | Constructor declaration        | +          | +         | +              | +          | +               | +             |
 | Constructor chaining           |            | +         |                | +          | +               | +             |

+### Questions

+* What is the difference between the private field and the private readonly field?
+* What is the purpose of the class constructor?
+* When do you need to declare the parameterless constructor in your class?
+* When it makes sense to use the constructor chaining approach?
+* What is the class property?
+* What is the difference between the public and the private set accessors?
+* What is the difference between the private set and the init accessors?
+* What is the purpose of the init accessor?
+* What is the auto-implemented property?
+* What is the purpose of the *ToString* method?
+* Why do you need to override the *ToString* method in your class?
+* What is an immutable object?
+* How to make a class immutable?
+* What types can be implemented as structs?
+Use the [Choosing Between Class and Struct](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct) guide.

+Discuss your answers with your trainer or your mentor, if you work in a regular group.